-- A big point of The Practice was that the clients were often guilty.
+- A big point of the show was that the clients were often guilty.
 The whole premise was intended to be a subversion.
 On several occasions, they actually defended someone apparently innocent, then later realized their guilt midway through the trial.

 - One episode featured Bobby Donnell being forced to provide a pro bono defense for an accused qualified rapist.
-He made it quite clear to the jury (despite the rule prohibiting lawyers from presenting their opinions) that he's sure of his client's guilt and that he doesn't care about what happens to the client but said that the jury must acquit because of the precedent a conviction based on the word of a kid who tells lies to get people's attention would create.
+He made it quite clear to the jury (despite the rule prohibiting lawyers from presenting their opinions) that he thinks his client is guilty and that he doesn't care about what happens to the client, but said that the jury must acquit because of the precedent a conviction based on the word of a kid who tells lies to get people's attention would create.
 The jury found the defendant not guilty.